MathiasFrost/Appsettings.FromEnv/README.md

 # Appsettings.FromEnv - _V_

-App to turn environment variables into a appsettings.json file
+App to turn environment variables into an appsettings.json file

 ## Use case